yufeizhao/yufeizhao.github.io/gtac/index.md

 | Problem set | Due date  |
 |:---------------:|:-----------:|
-| PS 1 | Sun Sep 26
+| PS 1 | Sun Sep 24
-| PS 2 | Sun Oct 10
+| PS 2 | Sun Oct 8
-| PS 3 | Sun Oct 24
+| PS 3 | Sun Oct 22
-| PS 4 | Sun Nov 7
+| PS 4 | Sun Nov 5
-| PS 5 | Sun Nov 21
+| PS 5 | Sun Nov 19
-| PS 6 | Sun Dec 5
+| PS 6 | Sun Dec 10

 **Starred problems** on each problem set should be submitted separately, with an automatic 7-day extension without penalty (and no additional extensions permitted).

 ### Submissions

+* Due time: **11:59pm of each due date**
 * Must be typed in LaTeX and submitted as PDF on Gradescope (accessed from Canvas).
-* Due time: **11:59pm of each due date**
 * Begin each solution on a new page
+* State your sources at the top of each problem (even if you worked independently); see below
 * Each box on the left-margin of the problem set PDF indicates a single problem worth 10 points

 ### Late policy

 * **Penalty.** Late submissions will be penalized by 20% per each late day (24-hour increments, without fractional accounting).
-  * Example: for an assignment due on Sunday, a submission worth _x_ points if turned in on time will be worth 0.6_x_ points if submitted on Tuesday.
+  * Example: for an assignment due on Sunday, a submission worth _x_ points if turned in on time will be worth 0.6_x_ points points if submitted on Tuesday.
-* **Multiple submissions.** You are allowed to submit some of the problems on time and some of the problems in a separate "late" batch and have the late penalty applied only to the late batch.
-   * You are allowed to submit at most two batches (i.e., 1 ontime + 1 late batch, or 2 separate late batches)
+* **Multiple submissions.** You are allowed to submit up to two batches (i.e., 1 ontime + 1 late batch, or 2 separate late batches) and have the late penalty applied separately.
+   * Please email the graders with a list of your on-time and late problems
+   * The final submission should include everything, with the ontime and late problems clearly marked in the PDF,
    * The second batch may not contain any updates or replacement to an already submitted problem.
-   * The final submission should include everything, with the late problems clearly marked as "late" in the PDF.
    * Please email the lead grader if you submit in two batches, with details on which problems are submitted in which batch, as multiple submissions complicate our grading process.
    * This policy is provided as a courtesy; it may be rescinded if abused.
 * **Extensions.** If you need an extension for valid excuses (e.g., unanticipated health or family issues), please email the lead grader and me **in advance** or have S3 send us a message.
 Let us know how many days extension you would need.
-  * My policy is to not grant extension based on forseeable circumstances including other academic workload, extracurriculars, and poor study habits.
+  * The class policy is to not grant extension based on forseeable circumstances including other academic workload, extracurriculars, and poor study habits.

 ### Collaborations